 Note: This is, like most of my analogies, oversimplified.
 There are several ways that oral hygiene and connective tissue hygiene are different — but if we start to think about our personal role in connective tissue hygiene in the same way we do our oral hygiene, prioritizing consistent daily self-care, I believe we can save ourselves the hassle of dealing with the equivalent of connective tissue cavities.

-Next week marks the end of my series on hard and soft massage tools; come back to see my recommendations on making the most of harder tools to treat yoself.
+Next week marks the end of my series on hard and soft massage tools; come back to see my recommendations on making the most of harder tools to treat yoself to self massage.